Tuesday, March 21, 2023

 After understanding the product, you need to test and qualify the product concept by carrying out the following process:

-• How do you ____[solve the problem]__ currently?
+• How do you solve _the problem_ currently?

 • Is the process working for your needs?